scarethemoff/scarethemoff/README.md

-### Hi there 👋
+# Hi there 👋
+## I'm a newcomer to the group.
+But I'll do my best to keep up.
-- 🌱 I’m currently learning about software development
+- 🌱 I’m currently learning about Web App Software Development.
 <!--
 **scarethemoff/scarethemoff** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.